Fulminant Hepatic Failure

 - An abdominal ultrasound uses sound waves to show pictures of your abdomen on a monitor.

 - A CT, or CAT scan, is a type of x-ray that is taken of your liver.
-You may be given contrast dye to help caregivers see your liver better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given contrast dye to help healthcare providers see your liver better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Artificial liver support may be needed.
 A machine is used to clean your blood when your liver cannot.
 Chemicals and waste products are removed from your blood by a filtering machine.
 Your blood is passed through a filter and then returned to your body.